anandrav/abra/book/src/user_guide/helloworld.md

 To make a simple hello world program, create a file called `hello.abra`.

 Inside the file, write

 ```
 print("hello world")
 ```

-Then run the file with the command `abra hello.abra`
+Then run the file using the command `abra hello.abra`